 The Take Away

 It took me more than 3 years to finally pin-point and correct the underlying issues related to my hair loss.
 Those three years gave me a lot of time to come to terms with self-image and self-love.
 I came to accept myself with or without hair and I grew stronger within as each day passed.
-However, I never gave up the thought that I would find my balance and restore my health–this is the take away–do not give up!
-Whether it be something as simple as a food allergy or the result of a hormone imbalance due to giving birth…whatever the reason, you owe it to yourself to have your hair loss questions answered.
+However, I never gave up the thought that I would find my balance and restore my health–this is the take away–DO NOT GIVE UP!
+Whether it be something as simple as a food allergy or the result of stress, due to giving birth…whatever the reason, you owe it to yourself to have your hair loss questions answered.
 I hope this information will empower you to keep going in your health journey and to remember that nothing is impossible.
 If you’d like support, coaching and real solutions to your hair loss schedule a session today.

 In divine health,